manzoorqirat-boop/TanaBanaApp/README.md

                                  by Receipts' create/edit forms),
                                  ReportTable (Phase 3 — the shared
                                  card-per-row primitive every report
-                                 screen below is built on)
+                                 screen below is built on),
+                                 HeaderSearch (Phase 4 — shared search
+                                 input for new list screens; existing
+                                 screens already have this inlined, see
+                                 "HeaderSearch" below),
+                                 OfflineBanner (Phase 4 — rendered by
+                                 RootNavigator, not used directly by screens)
     crud/
       MasterCrudScreen.tsx      generic list+search+create/edit screen
                                  driving 8 of the 10 Phase 1 pages